-We also do a lot of email marketing and of recent times tried several ways to get the clicks and links to a better place.
-Then an Automated sales series using an autoresponder and follow those that click and end up warm dialling.
+We also do a lot of email marketing and in recent times tried several ways to get the clicks and links to a better place.
+Then an Automated sales series using an autoresponder and follow those that click and end up warm dialing.

-The latest trend is for storytelling when you write a short storey in your mail to increase readership and likes.
+The latest trend is for storytelling when you write a short story in your mail to increase readership and likes.
 I was recently reminded of this a fired of a story.

 A few years ago I decided I needed to know about internet marketing.

 Having grown up in the olden days with the Yellow Pages book that cost me about $27 grand a year and you never knew if it worked or not.

 Now it is a Webpage or Social Media and how things have changed.Peter hanley